AqwamCreates/DataPredict/docs/WhyIDoNotLetTheAIsToFullyCodeDataPredict.md

 * A-Levels' Mathematics: This subject allows me to do first derivatives which is one of the A-Levels mathematics' topics.
 However, this don't generally cover derivatives involving matrices and tensors.

+* Bachelor's Programming And Algorithms: This subject allows me to understand how pointers work, which is quite common in Lua.

+* Bachelor's Mathematics For Computer Scientists 1 & 2: The first part of the subject allowed me to read complicated mathematical notations, but I was still not good back then until I had a lot of practice when implementing DataPredict™'s algorithms from mathematical formulations.
+The second part of the subject is what allowed me to implement the adjoint method for matrix inversion to code.

 * Bachelor's Algorithm Correctness And Efficiency: This subject allows me to understand what redudant calculations can be removed or cached during all of the algorithms' optimization.
 This enables all of these algorithms to train between game frames.

 * Bachelor's Software Engineering Group Project.
 This subject what got me to fully learn how to code in Lua and Roblox's game engine, Roblox Studio, for almost one year because our group were developing a Roblox game back then.
 While this is unintentional, this knowledge proved useful for coding a native Lua machine learning library like DataPredict™.
 Also, since I was the new leader for this group, I realized that integrating other people's codes can be quite painful.
 This in turn reflects back to my code designs including the DataPredict™ library where I would make sure that that my libraries are easy to integrate with the existing codebases.